 It’s almost time again for one of Russellville’s best small-town traditions.

-The annual Fourth of July Kiddie Parade is next week and organizers want to get the word out so lots of participants can take part in the festivities.
+The annual Fourth of July Kiddie Parade is next weekend and organizers want to get the word out so lots of participants can take part in the festivities.

-This is the fourth year that the local Kiwanis have been in charge of the parade, which was started several decades ago by Russellville residents Joyce and the late Bob Guion.
+This is the fifth year that the local Kiwanis have been in charge of the parade, which was started several decades ago by Russellville residents Joyce and the late Bob Guion.

 “Along with the kids will be a color guard, a police car, fire engine and EMS vehicle,” said Don Firchow, one of this year’s parade chair persons.
 “Sirens will be blaring and red lights will be flashing.
 You will definitely know a parade is in progress.”

 Along with Firchow, the other co-chairperson is Rod Werth.

 Children and their parents are asked to gather at the Guion house at 106 West 8th Street around 9:15 a.m. on Saturday, July 4.

 Everyone is encouraged to decorate their bicycles, tricycles, strollers, wagons and pets in patriotic fashion.
 Costumes are also encouraged.